Leonard Bernstein: 1935–1941: College years

 In 1935, Bernstein enrolled at Harvard College, where he studied music with, among others, composers Edward Burlingame Hill and Walter Piston.
 Bernstein's first extant composition, Psalm 148, for voice and piano, is dated 1935.
-He majored in music with a senior thesis entitled "The Absorption of Race Elements into American Music" (1939; reproduced in his book Findings).
+He majored in music with a senior thesis titled "The Absorption of Race Elements into American Music" (1939; reproduced in his book Findings).
 One of Bernstein's intellectual influences at Harvard was aesthetics professor David Prall, and one of his friends at the school was future philosopher Donald Davidson.
 Bernstein wrote and conducted the musical score for Davidson's production of the Aristophanes play The Birds, performed in the original Greek.
 Bernstein recycled some of this music in future works.
 While a student, Bernstein composed for the Harvard Glee Club and was briefly its president while also serving as the unpaid pianist for Harvard Film Society's silent film presentations.

 Bernstein mounted a student production of The Cradle Will Rock, directing its action from the piano as the composer Marc Blitzstein had done at the premiere.
 Blitzstein, who attended the performance, subsequently became a close friend and mentor to Bernstein.
 As a sophomore at Harvard, Bernstein met the conductor Dimitri Mitropoulos, who was an influence on Bernstein's eventual decision to become a conductor.
 Mitropoulos invited Bernstein to come to Minneapolis for the 1940–41 season to be his assistant, but the plan fell through because of union issues.
 In 1937, Bernstein sat next to Aaron Copland at a dance recital at Town Hall in New York City.
 Copland invited Bernstein to his birthday party afterwards, where Bernstein impressed the guests by playing Copland's challenging Piano Variations.
 Although he was never a formal student of Copland's, Bernstein regularly sought his advice, often citing him as "the closest thing to a composition teacher [Bernstein] ever had."
 Bernstein graduated from Harvard in 1939 with a Bachelor of Arts, cum laude.